Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021.

 - Relevant classes: Market Research, Data Analysis, Consumer Behavior